LocalCoinIS/dev.bitshares.works/docs/components/lib_plugins.rst

 Plugins
 *******************************************

-This section lists existing BitShares pluging folders and file names.
+This section lists existing LocalCoin pluging folders and file names.
 By clicking each folder name (after the Table of Contents), each folder in the GitHub opens.

 * File directory: (../ibraries/plugins/xxx.cpp)
 * File directory: (../ibraries/plugins/{folder name}/include/graphene/{folder name}/xxx.hpp)